th3ch103/Penske_CaseStudy/README.md

 # Penske_CaseStudy

-This case study project focuses on modeling and forecasting time series weekly sales data using ARIMA and Prophet.
+This case study project focuses on modeling and forecasting time series weekly sales data using ARMA-Based model and Prophet.
-It includes exploratory data analysis (EDA), stationarity checks, univariate and multivariate modeling, parameter tuning, and model evaluation using metrics such as MAPE, MAE, and RMSE.
+It includes exploratory data analysis (EDA), stationarity checks, univariate and multivariate modeling, parameter tuning, residual diagnostics, and model evaluation using metrics such as MAPE, MAE, and RMSE.

 ## Project Structure